“Adaptability is not imitation. It means the power of resistance and assimilation.”- Mahatma Gandhi

 Another rudimentary principle of adaptive leadership is encouraging and nurturing a culture of honesty.
 Adaptive leaders have a sound knowledge of the best policies that can be introduced to benefit the organization.
 Also, they can implement such policies effectively in a way that people are receptive to them.

 All voices and perspectives are heard and assessed, which makes every employee feel valued and respected.
 This leads to creating a ripple effect within the organization as more creative ideas are offered.
-This ushers greater buy-in, which is needed for successful implementation of the solution.
+This ushers greater buy-in, which is needed for the successful implementation of the solution.

 For example, using a top-rated team collaboration and project management software, like ProofHub, can prove to be your biggest shot in the arm.
 Using this all-in-one tool, your team can be on the same page with each other, stakeholders, and clients in a centralized location.